mikeschinkel/go-mustache/classify/README.md

 ## Segment Types

-Each line is further broken down into segments, which can be:
+Each line is further broken down into **one or more** segments per line, each of which can be any of:

 - `TextContent`: Regular template text
 - `Whitespace`: Spaces, tabs, etc.